Walsh's anger and frustration over a "bumbling" police investigation of

 what drives him.
 But every parent owes this to their child, to read.
 Be

-prepared to share raw pain and grief at the needlessness of what we do
+prepared to share raw pain and grief at the needlessness of what we do to

 each other.
 This book however, does not bog down in pity for the